top of page

 Takes a closer look at the role of the economic system during slavery and post slavery, including:

-What is the value of twelve generations of free labor by Black people?
+- What is the value of twelve generations of free labor by Black people?

-What role did this free labor play in creating the most powerful economy in the world?
+- What role did this free labor play in creating the most powerful economy in the world?

 economy in jobs, business ownership and access to capitol to own homes and businesses?

-What does the current state of Blacks economically tell us about the long-term impact of
+- What does the current economic state of black people tell us about the long-term impact of exclusion from a “free” economy?

 III: Science & Medicine